The Art of Composting

 What is Composting?

 Composting is the aerobic, or oxygen requiring decomposition of organic materials by micro-organisms under controlled conditions.
 During composting, the micro-organisms consume oxygen while feeding on organic matter.
 Active composting generates considerable heat and large quantities of carbon dioxide and water vapor, which are released into the air.
-Composting reduces both the volume and mass of the raw materials while transforming them into a valuable soil conditioner.
+Composting reduces both the volume and mass of the raw materials.
 Composting is most rapid when conditions that encourage the growth of micro-organisms are established and maintained.

 What Happens During Composting?

 Since the release of heat is directly related to the microbial activity, temperature is a good process indicator.
-Temperature increase resulting from microbial activities are noticeable within a few hours of forming a pile or windrow.
+Temperature increases resulting from microbial activities are noticeable within a few hours of forming a static pile.
 The temperature of composting materials typically follow a pattern of rapid increase to 120-140 degrees Fahrenheit and finally to ambient air temperature.
 This characteristic pattern of temperature over time reflects changes in the rate and type of decomposition taking place as composting proceeds.